makerdao/developer-portal/content/resources/guides/working-with-dsproxy.md

 title: Working with DSProxy
 description: Learn how DSProxy is used in Maker and apply it in your applications
 components:
+  - mcd
+tags:
+  - proxy contracts
+  - aggregate transactions
   - devtools
-tags:
-  - proxy conntracts
   - dsproxy
-  - aggregate transactions
 slug: working-with-ds-proxy
 contentType: guides
 root: false